top of page

 Search

-First, a for-profit company committed to local sourcing supports the same values Gimjang has always upheld: shared abundance and respect for the land that feeds us.
-By purchasing vegetables from nearby organic(or organic-leaning) farmers and other supplies from local vendors, the business keeps food dollars circulating within the community of responsible living.
-By using sustainable, low-waste practices, it honors the stewardship ethic that has long guided traditional food preservation.
-And by paying local growers fair prices, it strengthens a regional food system that benefits everyone—from consumers to producers.
+A for-profit company committed to local sourcing supports the same values Gimjang has always upheld: shared abundance and respect for the land that feeds us.
+By purchasing vegetables from nearby organic (or organic-leaning) farmers and other supplies from local vendors, the business keeps food dollars circulating within the community.
+This practice promotes responsible living.

-Second, the act of making kimchi itself also can provide opportunities to create community.
-Workshops, tasting events, seasonal “mini-Gimjang” gatherings, and school partnerships, which Gimjang Fermentation is moving forward to host in the near future, allow people to learn, connect, and celebrate cultural diversity through food.
-Unlike large-scale manufacturers, a small local business can be more open to invite customers into the process—letting them see the ingredients, the craft, and the hands that make each batch.
-That transparency builds trust, belonging, and a deeper understanding of how good food is made although the regulatory constraint on the commercial kitchen set-up in BC, Canada, where Gimjang Fermentation Corp is currently situated, doesn't allow such scene for now.
+Unlike large-scale manufacturers, a small local business can invite customers into the process.
+They can see the ingredients, the craft, and the hands that make each batch.
+This transparency builds trust, belonging, and a deeper understanding of how good food is made.
+However, regulatory constraints on commercial kitchen setups in BC, Canada, where Gimjang Fermentation Corp is situated, currently limit such interactions.

-Third, the profit itself of a local kimchi company operating with a community mindset leads to practical, meaningful contributions: educational programs that inspire healthier eating, collaborations that strengthen local farms, and food donations that ensure vulnerable neighbours have access to nourishing staples.
+The profit generated by a local kimchi company operating with a community mindset leads to practical, meaningful contributions.
+These include educational programs that inspire healthier eating, collaborations that strengthen local farms, and food donations that ensure vulnerable neighbours have access to nourishing staples.
 In this way, profit becomes a tool—not the goal.
-The real impact emerges from building such sustainable systems that serve both people and place.

 Noah Yoon - Farmer and Cofounder of Gimjang Fermentation Corp.